Terms and Conditions of Service

 O. METER BASE

 The member is responsible for providing and installing the meter base or can, including the meter socket, for single-phase residential or commercial installations, including multi-position sockets, rated at 320 amps or less.
-All meter bases installed on the Cooperative’s system must be approved by Underwriters Laboratories and pass inspection by the applicable building code agency.
+All meter bases installed on the Cooperative’s system must be approved by Underwriters Laboratories (UL) and pass inspection by the applicable building code agency.
 The Cooperative will not install a meter in a meter base that cannot be adequately secured and locked or is not compatible with Cooperative service wires/cables and meters.

 The Cooperative will provide three-phase meter bases and enclosures for metering electric services that require the use of instrument transformers, but the original installation of this equipment, as well as any removal and replacement for maintenance purposes, is the responsibility of the member.